 is an IRS approved 501(c)3 nonprofit public charity.
 Incorporated under Virginia law.

 Federal EIN: 84-2768659.

 Shopping on Amazon Smile can provide us with valuable support.
-Please use this Amazon Smile address for all your shopping to help support us!
+Please use the Amazon Smile address below for all your shopping to help support us!

-Our charity is listed as "Menzies International Genealogy" on the below website.
+Our charity is listed as "Menzies International Genealogy" on the Amazon Smile website.

 A few months back I became aware of the MINGUS Project on the Clan Menzies FaceBook page.
 I was intrigued so inquired as to how to get involved as my Menzies family history means a lot to me.
 Via FamilyTreeDNA I invested the simple 37 marker test.
 The results pointed our family back thousands of years to potentially Norman, Roman or Jute ancestry.
 I had to know more, so now I've invested in the Big Y-700 which will not only help clarify my own family tree, but assist many of my Clan Menzies brothers in clarifying their own.
 This has been one of my best personal investments ever.

 I am direct lineage from Josiah Means (Jr. and Sr.).
 I have been recently working on our genealogy, and I have the line back to George Adrine Means in 1530.
 I have not verified all of my tree yet, but according to records from Family Search, this is as far as I have gotten.
 I am grateful for the Mingus Project website, as it helped me find the Menzies Clan.
 It has been quite a trip!
 I just wanted to say hello, and say thank you for the website!